Saturday, October 20, 5:00 pm

-The four week session continues to October 2, from 5:30-6:45 pm.
-This session will focus on beginner yoga, but all levels will benefit as the focus will include meditation, breath, functional alignment and movement that is appropriate for any level.
+The next session runs until November 20th, from 5:30-6:45 pm.
 This is a free yoga practice.
-However, good will donations are encouraged to benefit Gio’s Garden.
+However, good will donations are encouraged to benefit Breast Cancer Recovery.
 Please bring an open and willing mind, heart and a yoga mat A block, strap, and a blanket are helpful as well.
 The mobility to move from the floor to standing positions is helpful but all levels welcome!
-For more information contact Leanne Widen at email@example.com or call 608-839-4550.
+For more information contact Leanne Widen at firstname.lastname@example.org or call 608-839-4550.
 You can join the class at any time, even if you miss some sessions.

 Psalms: Music For The Soul Study